 Relax and reflect at home

 Everyone manages stress differently.
 To identify what works for you, take time to touch base with yourself about how you’re feeling.
 Keeping a journal can help with this.
 Resources like TED talks on self-care and this self-care test can also help you understand what you need to make your time abroad more enjoyable.
 Need help relaxing?
 Try practicing mindfulness and meditation – for example, Headspace offers a free subscription to use the app on your smartphone.

 Seek counseling when you need it

 Cultural Vistas became the first international exchange organization to offer on-demand online therapy this past September.
 We partner with Talkspace to provide eligible participants unlimited access to online counseling services for everyday issues at no cost.
 The service is anonymous and Talkspace won’t share your information with anyone, including Cultural Vistas.
 This new partnership won the 2018 GoAbroad Innovation Awards in the category of Most Innovative Use of Technology.

 Exchange participants enrolled in our U.S.-bound standard insurance plan on or after September 6, 2017, and those with all plans starting on the new policy year who are enrolled on or after April 30, 2018, are eligible to receive a voucher code to sign up here.

 Please contact firstname.lastname@example.org if you have any questions.

-Don’t forget, Cultural Vistas is always here for you if you ever have any problems during your training program or if you ever feel you are not in a good state emotionally.
+Don’t forget, Cultural Vistas is always here for you.
 We can help provide you with additional resources and assist you in any way we can.
 Please feel free to contact your Responsible Officer with any issues regarding wellness during your program.

 - Five Self Care Tips For Your Time Abroad - May 30, 2018